SESMG/SESMG/docs/getting_started/how_to_use.rst

    :alt: Bus_Graph
    :align: center

    Graph of the energy system, which is created by entering the example components.
-Two buses, a shortage source, and an excess sink were created by the input.The non-active components are not included in the graph above.
+Two buses, a shortage source, and an excess sink were created by the input.
+The non-active components are not included in the graph above.

 Sinks